 Consider whether a custodial account or a trust is most appropriate for your situation.
 One drawback to a custodial account is that your child will typically inherit the money at the age of majority (the precise age depends on state law), which might not be ideal.
 You might not feel confident that your child will make the most responsible decisions with a large sum of money at that age.

-You can also front-load your charitable donations.
+DAFs offer flexibility in your timing of your giving by allowing you to front-load your charitable donations.
 By making a large donation to the account, you can claim a tax deduction in the year of the gift.
 However, the money needn’t be distributed to the actual charity in the year you make the contribution.
 You can let the money grow and you can decide later how the money will be distributed.

 "This is a great strategy if you are in a high income-tax year.
 You might be transitioning into retirement and receive one-time deferred compensation payouts or severance payments," Bleustein says.
 By making an up-front charitable contribution, you could potentially reduce some of those taxes, and you will be set up for future gifting.